Mera Naam Yousuf Hai: Plot

 Zulaikha meets Imran Mughiz, whom she does not want to marry as she wants to study further.
-After leaving the cafe with her sister, she again encounters Yousuf, who is not following her and is there as a coincidence.
+After leaving the cafe with her sister, she again encounters Yousuf, who is not following her and is there by coincidence.
 Zulaikha starts saying things to him as she thinks he is following her, and she leaves.
 Imran Mughiz sees the whole situation and goes straight to Yousuf and starts misbehaving with him.
 Daaji comes in between and punches the man and runs with Yousuf.
 Imran Mughiz complains to Zulaikhas father about this.
 They file a complaint and find Daaji.
 The police arrest him.
 After learning from Madiha that Daaji is in jail, Yousuf goes to the police.
 He says he is the main culprit, and they should let his friend go.
 Zulaikha's father sees him and remembers him as the train man, and now Yousuf is slapped multiple times.

 At the police station, the police beat Yousuf mercilessly.
 On the other hand, Zulaikha's younger sister informs her the police have arrested Yousuf and are bashing him.
 Zulaikha is happy and says she warned him not to follow her, but he did not listen.
 Now he faces the consequences.
 Her sister warns her that her big brother has gone to the police station to make his video and confession, and when she sees the video, she should make sure that she should still smile when seeing the video and leaves.
 Suddenly Zulaikha's smile fades.

 After the beating, Zulaikha's father asks Yousuf about him and Zulaikha.
 Yousuf answers that he saw her on the train, and there is no fault of Zulaikha.
 She dislikes him a lot.
 Her father asks why he follows her and answers that he has fallen in love with her and receives another slap.
 Zulaikha gets the video of Yousuf and starts to cry.